More ideas to use less plastic

 Buy locally grown produce

 It’s possible that you might be able to purchase locally grown fruit, vegetables, flowers, and herbs, from allotment gardeners who are producing a surplus.
-Look out for local allotment, college or school open days, or village or church fetes, when surplus fruit, vegetables, herbs, and flowers may be sold, or contact the chairman or secretary of an allotment group for more details.
-Naturally, many of those with an allotment will already be growing for their own family and friends, so you may want to ask any of your friends, if you can buy any of their left over courgettes, fruit or vegetables!
+Look out for local allotment, college or school open days, or village or church fetes, when surplus fruit, vegetables, herbs, and flowers may be sold.
+Alternatively, contact the Chairman or Secretary of your local allotment groups for more details.
+Naturally, many of those with an allotment will already be growing for their own family and friends.
+You could post on a social media group for your local area, and you could also ask any of your friends, if you can buy any of their home-grown fruit, or vegetables.

 By cooking and preparing meals in larger quantities and then dividing your left over food into portions and freezing at home, you can save money and save on plastic, creating your own delicious ready meal for another day!
 This is a great way to make the most of your home-grown food and any special offers, as well as reducing waste and saving energy in cooking a large quantity at once.